 or having completed basic skills) Advisors, Faculty Advisors, and Peers Mentors, along with tutoring and supplemental instruction Implement EduNAV, online student educational planning tool.
 Research appropriate student data systems for tracking and implementation of Guided Pathways (ie Starfish) Provide opportunities for outreach including supporting events such as College Welcome Day, Route to RCC, Tiger Roar, etc. Advisors, Faculty Advisors, and Peers Mentors, along with tutoring and supplemental instruction.
 Professional Development for faculty in pedagogical best practices for their disciplines and in cultural proficiency and academic coaching. academic coaching.
 Completion Rate (Scorecard) overall Completion to 44% for 2017-2018.
-Increase Provide Provide Retention - transfer within 2 integrated academic integrated academic increase years (for 0.00.00.00.00.00 retention by 1% students support, including support, including per year. entering at Counselors, Counselors and a Transfer - increase the college level Librarians, mentor program or having Educational for dismissal number of completed Advisors, students; students basic skills) Faculty Provide library immediately
+Increase Provide Provide Retention - transfer within 2 integrated academic integrated academic increase retention by 1% years (for support, support, per year. students including including per year. entering at Counselors, Counselors and a Transfer - college level Librarians, mentor program increase the or having Educational for dismissal number of students completed Advisors, students; basic skills) Faculty Provide library immediately

-Г T T
+T

 Advisors, and support, enrolling in a four

 Peers Mentors, including year college or

 along with textbook university to

 tutoring and collections on 1702 for cohort

 supplemental reserve for subsequently

 instruction. equity students enrolling in Fall

 and a digital 2018.

 Provide journal

 adequate collection

 facilities and supporting

 budget for ethnic studies;

 transfer and Educational

 career center in Advisors;

 order to on Faculty

 ramp students Advisors;

-to appropriate Librarians; and
+• Librarians; and

-Guided Peers Mentors,
+to appropriate Guided Peers Mentors,

+· ·

 Pathways. along with

-i atiiways. tutoring and
+Il tutoring and

-Imanlamant O

 Implement supplemental

 EduNAV, online instruction.

 student RCC's pathways-

 educational specific and

 planning tool. culturally-based

 This engagement

 implementation centers are

 requires providing space

 extensive for hosting these

 review and integrated

 clarification of support services.

 RCCD Degree

 Audit accuracy CA Guided

 and ability to Pathways

 interface with including a

 EDUNAV, Promise

 mapping Program is also

 default course designed to

 plans, ADT increase student

 curriculum support to get

 maps, preferred students to be

 electives, and full-time and

 career planning. graduate and /

 As part of this or transfer in 2

+implementation

-implementation years.
+, revise the years.

-, revise the y cars.
+, revise the

-, i cylac tile